mohabyousry/mohabyousry/README.md

 Data Scientist
 --------------

-I am a data scientist with a bachelor's degree in computing and data science and I have a passion towards mobile development.
+I am a data scientist with a bachelor's degree in computing and data science and I have a passion towards React development.

 *   🌍  I'm based in Alexandria, Egypt
 *   ✉️  You can contact me at [mohabyousry@outlook.com](mailto:mohabyousry@outlook.com)